AACsempre/Peak_picking/README.md

 Given a set of accelerograms, this script makes signal processing for the frequency domain using the Fast Fourier Transform (FFT).<br>
 Then, an algorithm is used to pick the frequency peaks, provided they are not too close to each other.
 Peaks are selected according to their magnitude, in descending steps.<br>

-The FFT transformation and peak search makes use of the python scipy library.<br>
+The FFT transformation and peak search makes use of the python numpy and scipy libraries.<br>

 The input data file consists of a csv file.
 Each column corresponds to an accelerogram.
 The first rows might correspond to a header, whcih can be ignored.<br>
 The input variables are contained in the inputs.py file.<br>